Department of Health and Human Services (DHHS)

 Commitment to Diversity and Equal Employment Opportunity: NIH/NIEHS encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
 The United States Government does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.
 NIH/NIEHS will provide reasonable accommodations to applicants with disabilities as appropriate.
 If you require reasonable accommodation during any part of the application and hiring process, please notify us.

-For information about DNTP, visit the NTP webpage.
-DHHS, NIH, and NIEHS are an equal opportunity employer.
+DHHS, NIH, NIEHS are an equal opportunity employer.
 Applications from women, minorities and persons with disabilities are strongly encouraged.